 - Getting some exercise.
 (If you’re stuck at home, try finding a home workout video on YouTube.
 Yoga is a great way to start being active!)

 - Writing down your anxious thoughts in a journal.
+Then write down some positive reframes you can repeat to yourself when you catch yourself getting anxious again.

 - Talking to a trusted friend or family member about how you’re feeling.